NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 ### Stages report

-For each step in a physical execution plan, the Qualification tool generates the following information:
+For each stage used in SQL operations, the Qualification tool generates the following information:

 1. App ID
 2. Stage ID